 How can a zero-base budget help you?

 If you can’t account for where your money goes every month, then the zero-based budget is for you!
-Before I started used the zero-based budget I had what I thought was a good budget, but I wasn’t sure where my money was actually going.
+Before I started using the zero-based budget I had what I thought was a good budget, but I wasn’t sure where my money was actually going.

 Like I’ve said before, this type of budget will tell you where every dollar goes, every pay period.
 This is great if you are looking to pay off debt or save for a future expense.

 You will be able to see areas where spending wasn’t or isn’t necessary so you can free up the money you already have.

 Are you going to give the zero-based budget a try?
 Let me know below!